payment-gateway.app Docs

 The Payment Gateway handles webhooks at two levels:

-1. Inbound webhooks — from payment providers (Stripe, GoCardless) to the Main Backend.
+1. Inbound webhooks - from payment providers (Stripe, Mollie, GoCardless, PayPal) to the Main Backend.
 These update transaction state automatically.

 2. Outbound IPN (Instant Payment Notifications) - from the Main Backend to your server when a transaction's status changes.